Category Archives: Technology

 It’s also been suggested that perhaps the camera and monitor manufacturers should make more small, properly calibrated monitors.
 But I think a lot of people would be very disappointed with a proper calibrated but uncovered display where white would be 100 NITs as it would be too dim for most outside shoots.
 Great indoors in a dim room such as an edit or grading suite but unusably dim outside on a sunny day.
 Most smaller camera monitors are uncalibrated and place white 3 or 4 times brighter at 300 NIT’s or so to make them more easily viewable outside.
 But because there is no standard for this there can be great variation between different monitors making it hard to understand which one to trust depending on the ambient light levels.

 Sadly this is not an uncommon problem.
-Suddenly and seemingly for no apparent reason the SDI output on your camera stops working.
-And this isn’t a new problem either, SDI ports have been failing ever since they were first introduced.
-This issue affect all types of SDI ports.
+Suddenly and seemingly for no apparent reason the SDI (or HDMI) output on your camera stops working.
+And this isn’t a new problem either, SDI and HDMI ports have been failing ever since they were first introduced.
+This issue affects all types of SDI and HDMI ports.
 But it is more likely with higher speed SDI ports such as 6G or 12G as they operate at higher frequencies and as a result the components used are more easily damaged as it is harder to protect them without degrading the high frequency performance.

-Probably the most common cause of an SDI port failure is the use of the now near ubiquitous D-Tap cable to power accessories connected to the camera.
+Probably the most common cause of an SDI/HDMI port failure is the use of the now near ubiquitous D-Tap cable to power accessories connected to the camera.
 The D-Tap connector is sadly shockingly crudely designed.
 Not only is it possible to plug in many of the cheaper ones the wrong way around but with a standard D-Tap plug there is no mechanism to ensure that the negative or “ground” connection of the D-Tap cable makes or breaks before the live connection.
-There is a however a special but much more expensive D-Tap connector available that includes electronic protection against this very issue – see: https://lentequip.com/products/safetap
+There is a however a special but much more expensive D-Tap connector available that includes electronic protection against this very issue (although a great product, even these cannot totally provide protection from a poor ground connection) – see: https://lentequip.com/products/safetap

 After you have completed the battery swap, you turn everything back on and at first all appears good, but now you can’t get the SDI output to work.
 There’s no smoke, no burning smells, no obvious damage as it all happened in a tiny fraction of a second.
 The only symptom is a dead SDI.